Home of the lemonlight prize

 Awards & Publication

-Our Inaugural Open Reading (December 15 – February 14) invites poets to submit work for consideration toward our first full-length publication.
+Our Summer / Fall open reading (July 15 – September 14) invites poets to submit work for consideration toward our first full-length publication.

 We welcome both complete manuscripts and selections of 15 – 25 poems, accompanied by a brief project overview and biography.
 The reading fee is $15, supporting our nonprofit printing and editorial fund.